code-423n4/2023-05-maia-findings/data/Sathish9098-G.md

 ##

-## [G-] Store external call values in immutable variables to improve performance and reduce gas costs
+## [G-7] Store external call values in immutable variables to improve performance and reduce gas costs

 You can save a Gcoldsload (2100 gas) in the address provider, plus the 100 gas overhead of the external call, for every _replenishGas(), by creating an immutable CONFIG variable which will store the ``IAnycallProxy(localAnyCallAddress).config()`` address. ``localAnyCallAddress`` is immutable variable so not changed any where in the contract.
 When ever we call ``IAnycallProxy(localAnyCallAddress).config()`` always return the same address.
 So its ``waste of external call `` instead we can store the ``IAnycallProxy(localAnyCallAddress).config()`` address with ``CONFIG`` immutable variable during constructor initialization time.